Local moving companies in Scottsdale

 New Mexico sources: US Census Bureau, 270TOWIN, BestPlaces

-- In the last presidential election, New Mexico voted Democratic and Scottsdale voted Democrat.
+- In the last presidential election, New Mexico voted Democratic and Scottsdale voted Republican.

-- In New Mexico, it snows about 24 inches annually vs 0 inches of snow in Scottsdale.
+- In New Mexico, it snows about 24 inches annually, compared to the 0 inches of snow in Scottsdale.
+Make sure you like the cold and enjoy snowy weather before making the move.

 There are always a lot of reasons to get excited about living somewhere new.
 These are the best parts of living in Scottsdale vs New Mexico side-by-side.